CAMP USA Pro Nut Review

 The Pro Nuts are slightly above average price among models we tested.
-They're a bit more expensive than Black Diamond Stoppers and Cypher Huevos, which are both a better deal for a similar-style nut.
+They're a bit more expensive than Black Diamond Stoppers, which are a better deal for a similar-style nut.
 However, they aren't too much more, and for an alpine set of nuts, or some different sizes to complement nuts and stoppers you might already own, they fit in nicely.

 The CAMP Pro Nuts are produced in the most commonly used sizes that, because of their greater-than-average curve and rounded edges, give them excellent bite, stability, and makes them easy to clean compared to most others.
 While their size run means they aren't quite a stand-alone set, they offer enough advantages for use as an alpine set or to complement other nuts already on your rack.